-74. As alleged above, under the Closure Order Basis for Coverage this exclusion does not and cannot function against claims for physical loss and damage caused by Closure Orders, not by a virus.
-Any other reading of such an exclusion is impermissibly overbroad and unenforceable.

-75. Secondly, even if a virus exclusion was somehow enforceable, it must be narrowly construed under Illinois law.
-The following illustrates a non-exclusive list of why Defendant's purported virus exclusion fails as to all theories of coverage, including the Scientific Basis for Coverage:
+- 78. As alleged above, under the Closure Order Basis for Coverage this exclusion does not and cannot function against claims for physical loss and damage caused by Closure Orders, not by a virus.
+Any other reading of such an exclusion is impermissibly overbroad and unenforceable. - 79.
+Secondly, even if a virus exclusion was somehow enforceable, it must be narrowly construed under Illinois law.
+The following illustrate a non-exclusive list of why Defendant's purported virus exclusion fails as to all theories of coverage, including the Scientific Basis for Coverage: - a.

-- a.
 "It is the insurer's burden to affirmatively demonstrate the applicability of an exclusion."
 Pekin Insurance Co. v.
 Miller, 367 Ill.
 App.
 3d 263, 267 (Ill.
 App.
 Ct.
 2006). - b.
 When an insurer relies upon exclusionary policy language to deny or limit coverage, the language's application to the facts must be clear and free from doubt.
 Cohen Furniture Co. v.
 St. Paul Insurance Co. of Illinois, 214 Ill.
 App.
 3d 408, 412-13 (Ill.
 App.
 Ct.
 1991).
-The language here is neither clear nor free from doubt given the language of the Policy granting broad and numerous coverages, when weighed against the facts and science and all of the issues put into contention by the Closure Orders compelling Plaintiff's shutdown, and Defendant's factual denials that any of this presents "direct physical loss" or damage. - c.
+The language here is neither clear nor free from doubt given the language of the Policy granting broad and numerous coverages, when weighed against the facts and science and all of the issues put into contention by the Closure Orders compelling Plaintiffs' shutdown, and Defendant's factual denials that any of this presents "direct physical loss" or damage. - c.
 In situations where insurance policy language is ambiguous or uncertain, then that language must be construed in favor of the insured and against the insurer who wrote the policy language at issue.
 Outboard Marine Corp. v.
-Liberty Mutual Insurance Co., 154 III.
-2d 90, 108-09 (III.
+Liberty Mutual Insurance Co., 154 Ill.
+2d 90, 108-09 (Ill.
 1992). - d.
 When a question arises as to coverage where more than one cause contributed to a loss, some of which are covered and some of which may be excluded under a policy, courts will narrowly construe the exclusion language, as it is in derogation of coverage.
 Bozek v.
-Erie Insurance Group, 46 N.E.3d 362, 368 (III.
+Erie Insurance Group, 46 N.E.3d 362, 368 (Ill.
 App.
 Ct.
-2015).

-76. Here, the factual and scientific evidence to be presented at trial will demonstrate that the dominant cause of the losses suffered by the Plaintiff are the Closure Orders - and therefore, under the appropriate construction of the virus exclusion, the purported exclusion cannot apply.
+2015). - 80.
+Here, the factual and scientific evidence to be presented at trial will demonstrate that the dominant cause of the losses suffered by the Plaintiffs are the Closure Orders and therefore, under the appropriate construction of the virus exclusion, the purported exclusion cannot apply. - 81.
+Additionally, the virus exclusion is overly broad and violates public policy.
+It is against public policy for an Illinois-licensed insurance carrier such as Cincinnati to exercise the privilege of collecting premiums in Illinois in exchange for such broadly-worded "all risk" coverages and then attempt to exclude coverage on the ill-based, cursory and conclusory arguments Defendant has interposed in denying Plaintiffs coverage. - 82.
+Defendant's reliance on any purported virus exclusion fails.